bahrmichael/eve-pos-taxer/README.md

 ## Run

+1. `docker build . -t eve-pos-taxer` to build the api docker image.
+2. `docker build -f Dockerfile_scripts . -t eve-pos-taxer` to build the scripts docker image which depends on the api image.
-1. `python scripts/runAll.py` to run all of the scripts below.
+3. `docker run -it --env-file variables.env eve-pos-loader` to run all of the scripts below.
     1. `loadPos.py` to track all poses which are online.
 Must be executed every day.
     2. `loadTransactions.py` to track all transactions to the tax recipient.
 Must be executed to avoid overlooking old transactions.
     3. `buildDepositJournal.py` to calculate the total deposit of all corporations until today.
 Will drop and recreate the collection.
     4. `buildPosDayJournal.py` to calculate the total posdays of all corporations until today.
 Will only use systems which are in the collection `location_whitelist`.
 Will drop and recreate the collection.
-5. `docker build . -t eve-pos-taxer` to build the api docker image.
-5. `docker-compose up` to serve the REST API at the port set in `docker-compose.yml` (default: 9000).
+4. `docker-compose up` to serve the REST API at the port set in `docker-compose.yml` (default: 9000).

 ## API Access